 Legitimacy embodies laws, edicts, and rules in the absence of coercive power.
 Critics of the World Trade Organisation contend that multilateral governance lacks the audacity to rule.
 Indicators of legitimacy include including institutional integrity inclusiveness, transparency, accountability, and comparative benefit.
 The history of legitimizing free trade encompasses advancing economic and conceptual arguments for the reduction of trade barriers.
 Domestic support essential for the World Trade Organisation sustenance is on the downward trajectory in both developing and developed countries.
 Key landmarks inspire reflection on key past developments as well as their future policy directions.
 The WTO is the primary international body charged intergovernmental trade relations dealings from its predecessor, the General Agreement on Tariffs and Trade.
 (Schill & Vidigal, 2019)

-Resolving and exploring contentions issues require that emphasis be given in the context of a range of sophisticated economic and philosophical aspects.
+Resolving and exploring content issues require that emphasis be given in the context of a range of sophisticated economic and philosophical aspects.
 These encompass expected benefits emanating from global trade, climate change effects, and global governance architecture.
 While there is widespread acceptance of potential benefits among policymakers, there are a plethora of implementation aspects.
-While these issues are predominantly debated within political science and political science domains, the legal analysis is pivotal for accountability, legitimacy, and transparency of the global trade system.
-In the international landscape, enforcement mechanisms for optimal trade policies adoptions, especially in achieving trade-offs between competing values.
+While these issues are predominantly debated within political science and political science domains, legal analysis is pivotal for accountability, legitimacy, and transparency of the global trade system.
+In the international landscape, enforcement mechanisms for optimal trade policy adoptions, especially in achieving trade-offs between competing values.
 (Peritz, 2020) Where rules are made, their difficulties in optimizing dispute resolution essentials in sync tandem with adjudicatory methodology.
 In the context of international economic, legal frameworks, the WTO system has been outstanding, particularly in line with the utilization and the development of binding dispute settlement strategies.
 Supporters of the international trade system advocate that the global body has a potential model for other aspects of foreign affairs.
 Antagonists perceive it as powerful and secretive and an improper creator of new legal obligations outside the realm of intergovernmental negotiations.
 These divergences raise jurisprudential and practical questions about the sustainability of global trading dispute management.

 Making conflict management feasible from a global perspective:

 The political economy in trade policy is the combined effect of international trade on international, regional, sub-regional, and domestic politics.
 Trade liberalization may change the calculus of local preferences.
 It may lead to new political cleavages and conflicts.
 Openness increases the potential number of multilateralism supporters.
 Greater exposure to external risk in line with trade parameters exacerbates the volatility of the domestic economy.
 Societies that expose themselves to amounts of foreign risk demand a more significant government role as shelter from global markets’ vicissitudes.
-(Alvarez Zárate, 2018) Increasing exposure to international trade may create needs for more government intervention, which is necessary to sustain majority support for economic development.
+(Alvarez Zárate, 2018) Increasing exposure to international trade may create the need for more government intervention, which is necessary to sustain majority support for economic development.
 As countries become open to trade, they will maximize insulation, stability, and autonomy.
 Exposure to international trade brings higher economic growth rates through the development process resulting in better democratic fundamentals.
-A virtuous cycle of trade liberalization engenders democratization and promote trade liberalization trajectory.
+A virtuous cycle of trade liberalization engenders democratization and promotes trade liberalization trajectory.

 Trade may constrain available policy options to decision-makers.
 It may produce a backlash and ultimately create pressures for closure and protection.
 As countries become open to the international political economy, it may affect their governmental relations, and conflicts may ensue, cementing the importance of dispute settlement in international trade.
 New trade affects the global political system and aggravates political-military conflicts.
 The different arguments, however, imply other feedback mechanisms.
 Going forward, if trade produces many battles, ultimately, more protectionism is inherent.
 (Theuns, 2019) The problematic role of international trade institutions seems to be aggravated by the severity of many domestic economic crises adhering to inward-looking instead of the multilateral approach.
 Preventive diplomacy plays a pivotal role in maintaining harmonious trade environments by managing the World Trade Organisation and ushering in new political cleavages to render desired support for the sustainability of global trade system management.
 The world is experiencing seismic geopolitical, geopolitical, and technological shocks, but globalization and international trade dispute management remain a formidable force.